← back to the checkmethod & sources

 The 2020 PhilPapers SurveyPhilPeople / PhilPapers

-Topic selection: its 100 questions include God, meta-ethics, meaning, mind, free will, trolley cases, and eating animals.
+Topic selection: its 100 questions include God, meta-ethics, meaning, mind, other minds, free will, trolley cases, and eating animals.

 Atheism and AgnosticismStanford Encyclopedia of Philosophy